-o In larger organizations of the second type, there might be multiple distinct application developer roles, like app-dev-team-1, app-dev-team-2, or app-dev-team-3.
-Each team might specialize in developing and operating different sets of applications.

-Application operator team:

-• The application operator team typically sets SLOs or alerts for applications, and responds to application-level issues.

-• Network operator team:

-The network operations team manages global and local traffic in aggregate, and controls the lower layers of the network stack.

-Platform team:

-- The platform team develops and manages a platform which application developers use to deploy applications, while meeting numerous security, governance, reliability, cost, and other constraints. - In the first type of organization, the platform team may also take on the application operator role. - o In the second type of organization, the application operators are typically a distinct role.
+- In larger organizations of the second type, there might be multiple distinct application developer roles, like app-dev-team-1, app-dev-team-2, or app-dev-team-3.
+Each team might specialize in developing and operating different sets of applications. - Application operator and SRE team: - The application operator team typically sets SLOs or alerts for applications, and responds to application-level issues. - Network specialists team: - The network operations team manages global and local traffic in aggregate, and controls the lower layers of the network stack. - Platform admins and operators team: - The platform team develops and manages a platform which application developers use to deploy applications, while meeting numerous security, governance, reliability, cost, and other constraints. - In the first type of organization, the platform team may also take on the application operator role. - In the second type of organization, the application operators are typically a distinct role.